 Amazon Parrots are highly adept talkers, ranking among the most chatty in the bird world.
 It's worth noting that talking birds don't learn human speech in the wild; it's believed that when in captivity, the birds' innate need to socialize is what draws them to mimic humans.

 There are several varieties of Amazon Parrots, most of which are colorful, spirited birds.
 They're... not going to be quiet, docile pets, so if that's what you're looking for, this is not the bird for you.
-And they'll require a lot of social interaction, and the larger varieties need time outside the cage to exercise every day.
+They'll require a lot of social interaction, and the larger varieties need time outside the cage to exercise every day.

 Most long-time owners of Amazon Parrots consider the birds worth the time investment.
 These are affectionate creatures who form deep bonds with their owners.